Dr. Frank Lipman

 Feel free to sit with your feet folded over your thighs, if you like, but you can just as easily settle into a comfortable chair.
 You can even meditate while standing, walking (a moving meditation) or lying down.
 Just shut your eyes and focus on your breathing.

-You don't have to go it alone
+5. You don't have to go it alone.

 I’m not asking you to put in hours every day.
 If you do, bravo!
-But it’s really about being creative with your time, and committing to a program that fits into the small slivers of availability that you do have.
+But it’s really about being creative with your time and committing to a program that fits into the small slivers of availability that you do have.
 Down the road, as your practice grows, you can carve out more time, if you choose to.
-But to begin, feel free to start small with these pointer:
+But to begin, feel free to start small with these pointers:

 - At the start or end of your day, trade 10 minutes of time-sucking social media for 10 minutes of meditation.